 Interestingly, ethylene also gets released into the air.
 So, if you store an ethylene-containing fruit (such as apples) next to other produce, the ethylene from the apples can cause the other produce to ripen faster.

-For this reason, it is important to store certain produce away from each other.
+For this reason, it is essential to store certain produce away from each other.
 The big ones are apples and pears: these should be kept in a separate part of your root cellar.

 Not everyone has issues with ethylene, so you might be able to get away with keeping your apples or pears near your other crops.
-Potatoes, for example, are very susceptible to ethylene and exposure will make them start to sprout.
+Potatoes, for example, are very susceptible to ethylene, and exposure will make them sprout.
 Good ventilation can help ensure the ethylene doesn’t build up.

 Types of Root Cellars

 Root cellars are basically just caves in the ground.
-There are several ways that you can construct this cave, each with its own pros/cons.
+You can construct this cave in several ways, each with its pros/cons.

 Underground

 The temperature and humidity levels are stable underground.
-The earth around the root cellar acts as a natural insulator and maintains the ideal conditions for storing produce.
+The earth around the root cellar is a natural insulator and maintains the ideal conditions for storing produce.

-Before digging an underground root cellar, you’ll have to know the frost line of your area.
-In the Northeast USA, for example, frost line is around 18 inches into the soil.
-You’ll need to make sure that produce is stored below this line to ensure it doesn’t freeze but is still cold (the roof may still be above frost line, but will need to be insulated).
+Before digging an underground root cellar, you’ll have to know your area’s frost line.
+In the Northeast USA, for example, the frost line is around 18 inches into the soil.
+You’ll need to ensure that produce is stored below this line to ensure it doesn’t freeze but is still cold (the roof may still be above the frost line but will need to be insulated).
 Expect to dig at least 4 to 6 feet into the earth to get to a cool, consistent temperature.

 You’ll also need to know the water table.
 If the water table is too high in your area, digging might be out of the question because the root cellar would flood.